prince1456/assingmentTest/README.md

 git clone this project
 cd to this project directory
 npm i
-beacuse i change this the react native SwipeableParallaxCarousel code you need to replace below code with this file ./node_modules/SwipeableParallexCarsoule/index.js then react-native run-ios
+beacuse i change code in react native SwipeableParallaxCarousel package you need to replace below code with this file ./node_modules/SwipeableParallexCarsoule/index.js then react-native run-ios